alobodanov/leafevent/README.md

 Leafevent is an event web application that allows users to find relevant events based on thier current location or selected location.

+Technologies that were used:
+PHP 5.5
+CSS3,
+HTML5,
+Ajax,
+MySQL,
+LAMP,
+Photophop,
+APIs

 ## Copyright
 Leafevent © 2015.
 All Rights Reserved.